Adrien-Mollat/42sh/README.md

-# 42sh
+#42sh

-A UNIX shell based on tcsh
+42sh is a UNIX shell based on tcsh.

+##To use it open a terminal and write:

+-make

+-./42sh